Llani Leisure Llanidloes

 Based on the Celtic myth of Sabrina, a water nymph said to inhabit the waters of the River Severn, we have created a 24 mile circular route, the Sarn Sabrina and a shorter Semi-Sabrina.

 Sarn Sabrina and Semi-Sabrina Walk

-An entry form for the 2017 event is available on the llanidloes.com website.
+An entry form for the 2018 event will be available on the llanidloes.com website.

 Now, read on and find out what it's all about...

 The Sarn Sabrina